andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 ![Spring IO Workshop 2019](../docs/images/automatic_role_mapping.png)

-To have a look open the project _library-server-complete-automatic_.
+To have a look open the project __lab1/library-server-complete-automatic__.

 <hr>